atch2203/blog/src/content/blog/ledsticks.md

 **insert video of scrats**

 ## Side quest: rings
 While at practice, I noticed that some TASC members used plastic rings for their magforces.
 However, the rings only came with certain magforces from our Sundia USA dealer, so I decided to figure out how to 3d print our own.
+One thing led to another, and I ended up designing rings for magforces, evos, and falcons.
+To be honest, designing the patterns on the